BananaAccounting/Universal/invoices/tools/README.md

-# Estimates and Invocies Tools
+# Estimates and Invoices Tools

 The extension Estimates and Invoices tools implements different functionalies used with the [Estimates and incoices application](https://www.banana.ch/doc/en/node/9752).